hazelcast/hazelcast-jet/site/docs/architecture/execution-engine.md

 ---
 title: Cooperative Threading
+description: Jet's efficient threading model.
 ---

 Job execution is done on a user-configurable number of threads.
 Each worker thread has a list of processors of which it is in charge.
-As the processors complete at different rates, the unutilized processors back off and stay idle, allowing busy workers to catch up to keep the load balanced.
+As the processors complete at different rates, the un-utilized processors back off and stay idle, allowing busy workers to catch up to keep the load balanced.